 Frequently Asked Questions

-Q: Can I see inkjet or laser printing on a clear labels on a dark bottles (Wine Bottle)
+Can I see inkjet or laser printing on clear labels on dark bottles (e.g. Wine Bottles)?

 A: How Dark?
 Inkjet or laser printing won’t show up on most colored bottles or containers when they are printed on clear labels through inkjet or laser printers.
 You will have the same problem with professionally printed labels.
 So testing is necessary!